How Much Does it Cost to Hire a Computer Programmer?

 According to the Bureau of Labor Statistics, the average cost of these employee benefits is 31% of an employee’s fully burdened cost.
 That percentage will be higher for a company populated by highly skilled technology workers, versus hourly laborers.

-In most circumstances, you also want to consider secondary costs.
+In most circumstances, you also want to consider secondary costs such as:

 Supervisory expense time